-If there’s one thing almost every CG professional loves, it’ll be their regular cup of Joe.
+If there’s one thing almost every Animator and Digital Artist loves, it’ll be their regular cup of Joe.
 After a bit of research (admittedly not enough to find the very best one out there), I did land on a compact coffee brewer that looks classy and is rated quite well.

 At just 5 inches wide, the Keurig K-Mini Coffee Maker can easily slide into a comfy corner.
 You will need to spring for K-Cup Pods from their store to get your coffee fix, so this isn’t a good gift for those who have specific coffee bean preferences or have their own coffee brewer already.